2022-09-ITI415/mod2v2-spaceshmup-daniel-segal/README.md

 Phaser Weapon : attempted to make projectiles fire in a sine wave however, ended up just firing projectiles in random directions
 UI: Added a counter to show the player how many ships they have destroyed during a given playthrough

+[Bugs]
+Game Works fine in editor however, when built character and enemies turn invisibile and pop in and out.
+Appreciate if anyone has any ideas on ways to fix this issue.